-The Group is exposed to foreign exchange risk for its operations in Romania.
-Fluctuations in the value of the RON could lead to the writedown of properties held or to the unsustainability of contractual obligations for tenants in Romania, where rent is denominated in euros but collected in the local currency.
-At the moment, IGD mitigates this risk through constant efforts to optimize the merchandising mix and tenant mix and by supporting the value of the real estate portfolio, in part by making improvements.
-Weekly meetings are held to coordinate and monitor the credit situation of individual malls and tenants, to determine if any action is needed.
-On a monthly basis, the Company checks the amount of rent as a percentage of the tenant's revenue.
-Commercial policies are determined with care and with the utmost attention to local consumption styles and market demands.
-To that end, the Group employs a specialized team made up of head office and local professionals, to seek the right trade-off between the expertise acquired at the corporate level and knowledge of the local context.
+The Group is exposed to foreign exchange risk for its op-All customers are asked for bank guarantees and/or seerations in Romania.
+Fluctuations in the value of the RON curity deposits to guarantee fulfillment of their commitcould lead to the writedown of properties held or to the ments.
+Throughout the life of the contract, the company unsustainability of contractual obligations for tenants in monitors compliance on an ongoing basis, and follows Romania, where rent is denominated in euros but collectinternal credit management procedures in the event any ed in the local currency.
+At the moment, IGD mitigates this problems arise; when the business relationship is secure, risk through constant efforts to optimize the merchandismeasures to assist the tenant may be taken.
+The Group ing mix and tenant mix and by supporting the value of constantly monitors its credit positions and uses an ad the real estate portfolio, in part by making improvements. hoc program to assess each tenant's track record, risk Weekly meetings are held to coordinate and monitor the level and solvency, an analysis that is formally conductcredit situation of individual malls and tenants, to deed every guarter but monitored on a daily basis to stay